bkranendonk/OpenStack-Docs/_posts/network/2023-12-20-create-ha-firewall.md

 ![Design]({{ '/assets/images/2023-12-20-create-ha-firewall/ha_fw_design.png' | relative_url }})

   We have multiple firewall / router instances within the OpenStack project.
-  All routers have an internal IP, and an IP address on a BYoIP subnet.
+  All routers have an internal IP, and an IP address on a public network.
-  Next to that, we have one virtual IP on the internal network and one virtual IP on the BYoIP network.
+  Next to that, we have one virtual IP on the internal network and one virtual IP on the public network.
   The firewalls are configured in an active / standby configuration and through CARP or VRRP decide which instance is the master.

 ### Modify subnet allocation pools